-1. Initially positioned the patient in supine for de anesthesia steps.
+1. Initially position the patient in supine for the anesthesia steps.

 2. Placement of orogastric tube and 18 Fr Foley catheter

-3. Positioned the patient in a modified lateral decubitus position with de umbilicus placed over the break in the operating table.
+3. Position the patient in a modified lateral decubitus position with the umbilicus placed over the break in the operating table.

 4. Flexed the table as needed or put a ballon under the patient at the level of the umbilicus

-5. Support the buttocks ant the dorsum with padding and all the potential pressure points
+5. Support the buttocks and the dorsum with padding and all the potential pressure points

-6. The surgen is positioned in the abdominal side of the patient, and the first assistant is placed caudally to the surgeon.
+6. The surgeon is positioned on the abdominal side of the patient, and the first assistant is placed caudally to the surgeon.